htso/Algo-Strategy-Backtesting/README.md

 This is a R implementation of their algorithm, separately described in a recent book[2].
 The variable names closely follow the notation in Chapter 11 of said book.

-## Installation
-To install directly from github, open a terminal, type R, then

-    devtools::install_github('htso/PBO')

-## Dependencies
-You need the following packages.
-To install from a terminal, type

-    install.packages("gtools", "foreach", "parallel")

 ## Tutorial

 Before I dive into the algorithm, let me explain what PBO is and what it is not.
 First, PBO is an assessment of the *_modeling process_* that traders use to find a good strategy.
 So, the basic requirement (the crucial assumption) is you are honest and provided all the data from the _entire_ process that led you to the final model.
 I'll elaborate more on this below.